christian-westbrook/christianwestbrook.dev/_posts/2024-09-09-what-are-adversarial-attacks.md

 While many resources focus specifically on deep neural networks, this [excellent introduction to adversarial robustness](https://adversarial-ml-tutorial.org/) has a chapter that specifically covers attacks on linear models.

-And of course you'll find more adversarial machine learning content here on the blog.
+You'll also find more content related to adversarial machine learning here on the blog.
+For instance,  [this discussion on understanding attack outcomes]({% post_url 2024-09-14-a-taxonomy-of-malicious-intent %}).
 In upcoming posts I plan to dive deeper into attack algorithms and common defenses.
-There's a lot to explore here and I'm so very excited to share the journey with you.
+There's a lot to explore here, and I'm so very excited to share the journey with you.